-By definition, the "black box" remains one of the most functional means of data collection ever.
+By definition, the “black box” remains one of the most functional means of data collection.

 The project Earth's Black Box, exploits the power of this incredible tool to be able to effectively record everything that happens in the world, transmitting information to posterity.

-The installation of the boxes took place in Tasmania, in one of the most isolated areas in the world.
-The steel enclosure will contain a series of hard drives powered by solar panels, each dedicated to recording specific data.
+The installation of the Boxes took place in Tasmania, in one of the most isolated areas of the world.
+The steel casing will contain a series of hard drives powered by solar panels, each dedicated to recording specific data.

 Each disc records and documents the scientific evolutions on very important issues, creating an agglomeration of information very useful for the men of the future.